Sung Won Sohn

 Sung Won Sohn (born 1944) is a Korean-born American economist, noted for his skill in economic forecasting.
-He is currently Professor of Finance and Real Estate at Loyola Marymount University and President of SS Economics, an economic consulting firm.
+He is currently the President of SS Economics, an economic consulting firm.

 Personal life

 Sohn was born in Keijō and later lived in Gwangju.
 He graduated from Gwangju Jeil High School in 1962.
 He came to the United States that year to study economics as an undergraduate at the University of Florida in Gainesville on a partial scholarship.
 He earned his Master's in economics from Wayne State University, and his Ph.D. in the same field from University of Pittsburgh.
 He also earned an PMD from Harvard Business School. and a certificate in real estate from MIT in 2019.

 Career

 One of Sohn's Ph.D. advisors, Marina Whitman, left Pittsburgh to become a member of the President's Council of Economic Advisors under the Nixon administration; she was so impressed by his work that she brought him on board as senior economist at the White House.
 On the White House Council, he was responsible for economic and legislative matters pertaining to the Federal Reserve and financial markets.
 His weekly economic and financial report to the President earned him attention from President Nixon.

 A New York banker introduced Sohn to the president of the Northwest National Bank of Minnesota, where Sohn would move for his next job.
 He remained with the bank through various name changes and mergers, as it became Norwest Corporation and then purchased Wells Fargo in 1998, and rose to the position of Executive Vice President and chief economist.

 In January 2005, Sohn moved from Minneapolis to Los Angeles to take up a position as president and CEO of Hanmi Bank.
 After more than three decades in Minnesota, he stated that he was looking forward to moving to a warmer climate with a larger Korean American population.
 He retired from that position in December 2007.
 He would later become the vice chairman of fashion retailer Forever 21.
-In 2008, he joined the faculty of California State University, Channel Islands as Martin V. Smith Professor of Economics and in 2019 became a professor of finance and economics at Loyola Marymount University.
+In 2008, he joined the faculty of California State University, Channel Islands as Martin V. Smith Professor of Economics and in 2019 became a professor of finance at Loyola Marymount University.